How Did They Do That?

 Alternatively, I thought he might have driven past it on his way home that evening - one of his routes home takes him past the

-But eventually I concluded that the most likely explanation is that Rob Roy, having left her workplace in Perth some
+But eventually I concluded that the most likely explanation is that Rob Roy, having left her office in Perth some